-The tailings NAG analysis is conducted monthly as per the consent requirement.
+The tailings NAG analysis is conducted monthly as per Condition 20 of 971303.
 A discretionary sample, CN{WAD} , is also sampled monthly.

 7.3.2 Tailings Supernatant Water

 Monitoring of tailings pond water quality has been conducted monthly for many years.
 For Storage 2 the regime reverted to monthly in November 2008 following a review of the (now stable) water chemistry trends.
 The objective of the monitoring programme is to: